Basic parts of a research paper

 Introduction and presentation

 A good introduction mentions the main problem of the research and the subject of the dissertation.
 What exactly are you studying and why is it important?
 What is its originality?
 Will it fill a gap in other studies?
 Never give a detailed account of your subject before explicitly mentioning it.
 Check our research paper writing service: essayservice.com

 Indicate as soon as possible what you intend to do and what you will not try to do.
 You can limit the scope of your work based on many factors such as time, staff, gender, age, geographical location, nationality, etc.

 Discuss your research method.
 Have you used qualitative or quantitative research methods?
 Have you conducted a survey or interviewed people?
 Have you done field research?
 How did you collect the data?
 Have you used other libraries or archives?
 And so on.

-The research process reveals what other writers have written on your subject.
-Your teaching work should include a discussion or an overview of what you know about the subject and how this knowledge was acquired.
+The research process reveals what other writers have written on your subject so it makes sense to order work https://paperwriter.com/research-paper-writer also your teaching work should include a discussion or an overview of what you know about the subject and how this knowledge was acquired.
 Once you have provided the general and specific context of existing knowledge, you can rely on the research of others.
 The guide "Writing a literature review" will be useful in this context.

 Main part of the work/subject